shafqatalix/css-grid-reactjs/README.md

 ## TODO

--   Improve Docs & Examples
+-   Improve Docs & Examples.
 -   Handle more then 25 columns.

 ## Browser Support